Jacobw1oo/JakeBox/README.md

 ```bash
   ulimit -Hn
 ```
+This fix can only be run after starting xfce4
+#Edit your ~/.config/xfce4/xfconf/xfce-perchannel-xml/xfwm4.xml file and change: vblank_mode from auto to off.

 Last shm is super important and everytime i login chroot i have to remake it and relog.
 ```bash
   cd /dev/ && mkdir shm && chmod 777 shm && exit